microsoft/vscode-chrome-debug/README.md

 * Check the console for warnings that this extension prints in some cases when it can't attach.
 * Ensure the code in Chrome matches the code in Code.
 Chrome may cache an old version.
 * If your breakpoints bind, but aren't hit, try refreshing the page.
 If you set a breakpoint in code that runs immediately when the page loads, you won't hit that breakpoint until you refresh the page.
-* File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-chrome-debug).
-Set the "trace" field in your launch config and attach the logs when filing a bug.
-You can drag this file into the GitHub comment box: `~/.vscode/extensions/msjsdiag.debugger-for-chrome-<version>/vscode-chrome-debug.txt`.
+* File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-chrome-debug), including the debug adapter log file.
+Create the log file by setting the "trace" field in your launch config and reproducing the issue.
+It will print the path to the log file at the top of the Debug Console.
+You can drag this file into an issue comment to upload it to GitHub.

 ### The `.scripts` command
 This feature is extremely useful for understanding how the extension maps files in your workspace to files running in Chrome.
-You can enter `.scripts` in the debug console to see a listing of all scripts loaded in the runtime, their sourcemap information, and how they are mapped to files on disk.
+You can enter `.scripts` in the Debug Console to see a listing of all scripts loaded in the runtime, their sourcemap information, and how they are mapped to files on disk.
 The format is like this:

 ```
 › <The exact URL for a script, reported by Chrome> (<The local path that has been inferred for this script, using webRoot, if applicable>)